Skip to main content

 identify mushrooms

 There are many factors involved in identifying mushrooms that can be hard to remember or notice, especially for beginners.
-So here are some do’s and don’ts that you can keep in mind and that can be helpful to identify mushrooms.
+So here are some dos and don’ts that you can keep in mind, and that can be helpful to identify mushrooms.

 Do’s and Don’ts:

-• Choose mushrooms without white gills because even though many edible mushrooms fall in this category the most poisonous mushroom family- Amanitas- also have white gills.
+• Choose mushrooms without white gills because even though many edible mushrooms fall in this category, the most poisonous mushroom family- Amanitas- also have white gills.

 • Don’t select mushrooms with red parts.
 Choose mushrooms with brown or tan stems or caps.
-Red is the natural indicator used by mushrooms to alert predators including us.
+Red is the natural indicator used by mushrooms to alert predators, including us.
 This is a common practice to identify mushrooms.

 These are some common practices that you should ensure to identify wild mushrooms.
 But keep in mind that just following these checks can not guarantee the safe consumption of any mushroom.